john-data-chen/turborepo-starter-kit/README.md

 <img src="./apps/web/public/assets/Screen_Recording.gif" alt="Screen Recording" width="270" height="579">

 This is not just another template; it's a production-ready, enterprise-grade foundation for modern full-stack development.
-Originally a full-stack Next.js application [next-dnd-starter-kit](https://github.com/john-data-chen/next-dnd-starter-kit), it has been strategically re-architected into a decoupled frontend/backend system managed within a high-performance Turborepo monorepo.
+Originally a full-stack Next.js application [next-dnd-starter-kit](https://github.com/john-data-chen/next-dnd-starter-kit), it has been strategically re-architected into a decoupled frontend/backend system managed within a high-performance Monorepo.

 This architecture offers several key advantages:

 - 🤝 Scalability & Team Agility: The decoupled structure, with a Next.js frontend and a Nest.js backend, allows teams to develop, test, and deploy independently, accelerating development cycles.
-- 🚀 Optimized Developer Experience: Powered by Rspack for blazing-fast builds and leveraging Turborepo for intelligent caching and task orchestration, your development workflow will be faster than ever.
+- 🚀 Optimized Developer Experience: Powered by Turbopack and Rspack for blazing-fast builds and leveraging Turborepo for intelligent caching and task orchestration, your development workflow will be faster than ever.
 - 📦 Maximum Code Reusability: A centralized Shadcn UI component library is shared across the monorepo, ensuring design consistency and reducing redundant code.

 ### Core Features Included